 Table Of Contents

-Candlelight Concerts near you in CDMX: forums and unique venues
+Candlelight concerts near you in Mexico City: unique venues

 El Cantoral with Candlelight

-Designed with shapes that evoke the movement of a baton, the Roberto Cantoral Cultural Center fuses architectural innovation and acoustic excellence in the same venue.
-In this space dedicated to live music in Xoco, Candlelight concerts are enjoyed in an international award-winning auditorium that is just steps from the General Anaya Metro (Line 2) and close to the National Center for the Arts.
+Designed with shapes that evoke the movement of a conductor’s baton, the Roberto Cantoral Cultural Center blends architectural innovation and acoustic excellence in a single venue.
+In this space dedicated to live music in Xoco, Candlelight concerts are enjoyed in an internationally acclaimed auditorium just a few steps from the General Anaya Metro station (Line 2) and near the National Center for the Arts.

 📍Puente Xoco s/n-Puerta A, Xoco